 - 1 large onion, chopped (about 2 cups)

 - 1 ½ tablespoons garlic, minced (3-4 cloves)

 - 1 ¼ cup prepared BBQ sauce

 - ¼ cup molasses

 - For serving: toasted, good-quality rolls and Asian Red Cabbage Slaw

 - Combine first 7 ingredients in a small bowl.
 Rub mixture all over pork.
 Use the entire mixture.
 Cover in plastic wrap and refrigerate 8 to 24 hours.
 Let sit at room temperature 1 hour cooking.

-Place pork in 5-6 quart slow cooker.
+- Place pork in 5-6 quart slow cooker.
 Top with onion and garlic.
 Add root beer, BBQ sauce, and molasses over top.
 Cover and cook until pork is fall-apart tender, 5-7 hours* on low or 2-4 hours on high.

 - Transfer pork to a large cutting board.
 Using two forks, shred into bite-size pieces.
 Return shredded pork to juices in slow cooker.
 Let cook on warm 15-30 minutes.
 Serve hot with rolls and Asian Red Cabbage Slaw!

 This page contains affiliate links.
 Meaning, whenever you purchase an item after clicking an Amazon link through this website, we receive a small percentage from Amazon.
 It doesn’t cost anything extra to you!
 It simply helps maintain the blog.
 Thanks so much!